pingcap/docs/system-variables.md

 >
 > This variable only works when [`tidb_analyze_version`](#tidb_analyze_version-new-in-v510) is set to `2`.
 >
-> After upgrading a TiDB cluster from a version earlier than v8.3.0, this variable be set to `ALL` to keep the original behavior.
+> If you upgrade your TiDB cluster from a version earlier than v8.3.0 to v8.3.0 or later, this variable is set to `ALL` by default to keep the original behavior.
 >
 > Since v8.3.0, for a newly deployed TiDB cluster, this variable is set to `PREDICATE` by default.